inspirasiprogrammer/Software-Engineering-Roadmap/❤️ Core Modules/02. Algorithms and Data Structures/README.md

 - **Applications**: The real power of Algorithms come in form of Digital tools, Softwares or small computer programs like, Compression algorithms in a 3D video game or Searching algorithms in Google Search engine, or sorting algorithms to sort Amazon's products based on their ratings and all the other services and digital tools that you use on daily bases.

 ___

 - **Efficiency**: Not all algorithms are created equal, and the tricky part of an Algorithm is that there are plenty of algorithms that solve the same problem at the end, but one of them is the most efficint one to use in that spesific problem case, so to know which solution to choose and to be able to compare them, these Algorithms most be analyzed, and before before analyuzing there an important thing that you need to know what makes a good algorithm is the two most important criteria which are that it solves a problem and it does so efficintly.

     ---
-- **Measuring Efficiency**: so the way we measure the effecincy of an algorithm is through using a scientific mathematical technique called **```Asymptotic analysis```**, which allows algorithms to be compared independently of a particular programming language or hardware, whci will next tell us that some algorithms are  more efficient than others.
+- **Measuring Efficiency**: so the way we measure the effecincy of an algorithm is through using a scientific mathematical technique called **```Asymptotic analysis```**, which allows algorithms to be compared independently of a particular programming language or hardware, which will next tell us that some algorithms are  more efficient than others.

 </details>